2025 Guide to Completing a Vendor Risk Management Questionnaire

 Vendor risk assessment questionnaires face challenges due to the rapidly evolving nature of cybersecurity.
 These questionnaires provide only a momentary snapshot of a vendor’s risk profile, which can quickly become outdated in a fast-changing technological environment.
 This poses a challenge in accurately capturing ongoing risks.

-Another significant challenge is the labor-intensive process of implementing these questionnaires, particularly for organizations with numerous vendors.
+Another significant challenge is the labor-intensive process of implementing these questionnaires, particularly for organizations with numerous critical vendors.
 It requires substantial effort to develop, distribute, and analyze them, demanding dedicated resources and expertise.
 Additionally, keeping teams updated on the evolving nature of vendor risks and the implications of new technologies and cybersecurity threats is a continuous and demanding task.
-The complexity of digital supply chains further complicates risk assessment, necessitating a broader approach that goes beyond traditional questionnaires to include ongoing monitoring and adaptive risk management.
+The complexity of digital supply chains further complicates risk assessment, necessitating a broader approach that goes beyond traditional questionnaires to include continuous monitoring and adaptive risk management.

 How to conduct a vendor risk management questionnaire

-• Step 4: Identify key “people” controls – Focus on the human aspect of the vendor’s cybersecurity measures.
+- Step 4: Identify key “people” controls – Focus on the human aspect of the vendor’s cybersecurity measures.
 This includes staff training, access control policies, and awareness of social engineering threats.

 After completing these steps, review and analyze the responses to understand each vendor’s risk profile and develop appropriate risk mitigation strategies.
 Regular reassessment is recommended to maintain effective vendor risk management in the face of evolving cybersecurity challenges.